Robodebt scheme

 The Australian government lost a 2019 lawsuit over the legality of the income averaging process and settled a class-action lawsuit in 2020.
 The scheme was further condemned by Federal Court Justice Bernard Murphy in his June 2021 ruling against the government, where he approved a A$1.8 billion settlement, including repayments of debts paid, wiping of outstanding debts, and legal costs.

 Going into the 2022 Australian federal election, Australian Labor Party (ALP) leader Anthony Albanese pledged to hold a royal commission into the Robodebt scheme if his party was elected.
 After winning the election, the Albanese government officially commenced the Royal Commission into the Robodebt Scheme in August 2022.
 The commission handed down its report in July 2023, which called the scheme a "costly failure of public administration, in both human and economic terms", and referred several individuals to law enforcement agencies for prosecution.
 The report also specifically criticised former Prime Minister Scott Morrison, who oversaw the introduction of the scheme when he was the Minister for Social Services, for misleading Cabinet and failing in his ministerial duties.
+The commission referred Morrison to the National Anti-Corruption Commission, which concluded that Morrison had acted in reliance on departmental advice.

 In October 2022, the Albanese government effectively forgave the debts of 197,000 people that were still under review.
 In August 2023, the Albanese government passed a formal motion of apology in the House of Representatives, apologising for the scheme on behalf of the Parliament.